ThePizza1k/crossbridge-swc-lua/docs/lua/REFERENCE.md

   - The `__newindex` metamethod attempts to set the given property.
 Any error that occurs is silenced.
   - The `__call` metamethod will call the AS3 object with the given arguments, if it is a `Function`, and return the result.
 Any error that occurs is thrown as a Lua error.
     - Follows the same semantics for returns as `__index`.
+  - The `__pairs` metamethod allows use of `pairs` to loop over all dynamic properties of an Object, the same way one would with a Lua table.

 </details>